 devopsdays Salt Lake City - Propose

-- A 30-minute talk presented during the conference, usually in the mornings.
+- A 30-minute talk presented during the conference, usually late morning or early afternoon.

 - Open Space: If you'd like to lead a group discussion during the attendee-suggested Open Space breakout sessions, it is not necessary to propose it ahead of time.
 Those topics are suggested in person at the conference.
 If you'd like to demo your product or service, you should sponsor the event and demo it at your table.

 Choosing talks is part art, part science; here are some factors we consider when trying to assemble the best possible program for our local audience:

 - broad appeal: How will your talk play out in a room of people with a variety of backgrounds?
 Technical deep dives need more levels to provide value for the whole room, some of whom might not use your specific tool.